LogtalkDotOrg/logtalk3/examples/family_alt/NOTES.md

 found in the `family` example.
 Moreover, when this version is compiled in optimized mode, the multifile predicate clauses, which act as liking clauses, are inlined.
-The main downside of this solution is the boilerplate code that must be written (i.e. the multifile predicate definitions).
+The main downside of this solution is the boilerplate code that must be written (i.e., the multifile predicate definitions).